Product design – common mistakes

 1. conduct a patent search to determine whether your product has a new feature that may ultimately be protected.
 This is particularly important where you need to attract funding for tooling.

-2. create a functional prototype on the cheap to confirm that your general design actually works.
+2. create a functional prototype to confirm that your general design actually works.
 This is what we specialise in.

 3. investigate the “ballpark” cost of the product and conduct small-scale market research (subject to confidentialities) to confirm that there is a demand in the market for the product at the anticipated price.